Memorandum Number 940

-Request from the Illinois Great Rivers Annual Conference for a Declaratory Decision on the Legality under the 2000 Discipline of a Resolution Expressing Appreciation of the Girl Scouts of the USA.
+Request from the Illinois Great Rivers Annual Conference for a Declaratory Decision on a Perceived Conflict Between ¶¶ 352.1.b and 359.2 of the 2000 Discipline.

 Paragraphs 359.2 and 352.1b are not in conflict.

 The 2000 Discipline is clear and direct.
 Paragraph 359.1a clearly defines a complaint as a written and signed statement claiming misconduct or unsatisfactory performance of ministerial duties (see Decision 777).
 Paragraph 359.1d(2) states, If the bishop determines that the complaint is based on allegations of incompetence, ineffectiveness, or unwillingness or inability to perform ministerial duties, he or she may refer the complaint as an administrative complaint to the board of ordained ministry for its consideration of remedial or other action.
 Paragraph 352.1b states, They [the district superintendents] shall give the probationary, associate, or full member and the board of ordained ministry in writing specific reasons for the request.
 Paragraph 359.2 establishes that the fair process for administrative hearings commences upon referral of a matter as an administrative complaint and that in any administrative proceeding the respondent shall have the right to be heard.

 Consequently, an administrative complaint must be written and signed.
 In order for the affected clergyperson to clearly understand that the document is an administrative complaint, the wording administrative complaint shall be included in the written communication to the respondent.